ON TAKING THE FIRST STEP TOWARD UNDERSTANDING YOUR RELATIONSHIP WITH MONEY.

 Impractical: Most impulsive buyers.
 No list = No limits.
 Research isn’t a priority: if it’s there and Spenders want it, they’re getting it.

 Non communicative: Since Spenders don’t think much on purchases, this leads to lack of communication through big purchases.
-Can come across secretive/sneaky.
+Can come across as secretive/sneaky.

 Filled with regret: Sometimes Spenders get so carried away with the thrill that they forget about the actual money aspect.